megumiselin/advertisement-click-prediction/README.md

 | Recall     | ~0.97     | ~0.96    |
 | F1-score   | ~0.97     | ~0.96    |

-Insight: Training and test scores are nearly identical → the model generalizes well and is business-ready.
+The training (97.14%) and test (96.67%) accuracies are highly consistent, indicating that the model generalizes well and does not have overfitting

 ## Future Directions
 ### Campaign Personalization